Androderm is indicated for replacement therapy in adult males for conditions associated with a deficiency or absence of endogenous testosterone.

 What is Androderm?

 Androderm is a prescription medicine that contains testosterone.
-Androderm is used to treat adult males who have low or no testosterone.
+Androderm is used to treat adult males who have low or no testosterone due to certain medical conditions.

 Your healthcare provider will test your blood for testosterone before you start and while you are taking Androderm.